cloudevents/spec/schemaregistry/schemaregistry.md

-# CNCF Schema Registry API Version 0.1-wip
+# CNCF Schema Registry API Version 0.2-wip

 ## Abstract

 This specification defines a simple API for storing, organizing, and accessing schema documents for use with serialization and data validation frameworks such as Apache Avro and JSON Schema.

+It also defines a set of CloudEvent event type definitions and topology models for synchronizing schemas across different schema registries.

 ## Status of this document